 When you get right down to it, it’s all about the management of lots of pieces of data about your lead, your product, and your business.

-In this blog, I’d like to talk about the top three things you have to do to effectively manage those sales leads (and win the sales):
+In this blog, I’d like to talk about how to manage sales leads and the top three things your sales team has to do to effectively win sales:

 Make sure your data is right (scrub your list if you have to),

 Keep clear records of conversations

 I know, it sounds like an obvious one, but you might be surprised at how difficult this first step can be.

 The way I see it there are three things you have to get right when managing your lead data, and before you do so, you’ll want to ensure that you have a good B2B lead generation process in place:

 Be segmented in a way that is useful.